 If the securities are transferred electronically (via DTC), then the date of contribution is the date on which the securities are received in Alpha Sigma Nu's account.
 Please note that the gift of securities is not complete until you, and your transfer agent, have delivered the securities to Alpha Sigma Nu's account.
 Merely instructing your broker to make the transfer is not enough to satisfy the IRS legal requirement.
 In some cases, brokers may move stocks into a temporary account or delay completing the transfer.
 Be sure to let your broker know when it is essential that the transfer to Alpha Sigma Nu be executed immediately.
 For stock certificates mailed or delivered to Alpha Sigma Nu, the date of contribution is the later of: (a) the postmark on the envelope containing the certificate, (b) the postmark on the envelope containing the stock power, (c) the endorsement date on the certificate or stock power, or (d) the date the certificate is hand-delivered to an agent of Alpha Sigma Nu.
 If a stock certificate is not sent to Alpha Sigma Nu but registered in our name by the donor and the donor's agent, the date of contribution is the date the stock is transferred on the books of the issuing corporation.
 For more information, reference documents IRS Publication 561.

 Alpha Sigma Nu established and funded the Book Awards in 1979 to recognize outstanding publishing achievement in the humanities and sciences by faculty and administrators at its 31 member Jesuit colleges and universities in the United States, Canada and Korea.
+The original name of the awards was the National Jesuit Book Awards, and the awards were jointly administered by Alpha Sigma Nu and the Association of Jesuit Colleges and Universities (AJCU).

 Each winner receives a $1,000 check and an elegant plaque, which is presented at an AΣN event on the recipient's campus.
 The winner’s name is on permanent display at the AΣN Central Office, and the books are included in the permanent collection of Marquette University's Raynor Memorial Library.
 The winners are announced via press release through multiple media outlets, as well as, on the AΣN website.